junyuanxue/reduxtagram/README.md

 ### Some notes from the videos :pencil:
 A reducer takes in 2 things:

-1. the action (info what happened)
+1) the action (info what happened);
-2. copy of current state
+2) copy of current state.

-pass in action, store --> reducer checking --> return updated store
+i.e. pass in action, store --> reducer checking --> return updated store.

 ---